Skip to content

 Pillar Guide

-Pro-Rata Share Calculation Error: The Denominator Problem
+Pro-Rata Share Errors: The Denominator That Costs Thousands

-A 2% denominator error costs the average tenant $2,000–$4,000/year in CAM overcharges.
+A 2% denominator error costs $10,000/year on a $500K CAM pool.
 Get the exact formula, 4 error types, and a step-by-step dispute process.

 In-Depth Guides